 - Fresh cilantro

-- Toss tomatoes, shallots, olive oil, and coriander together; season with salt and pepper.
-Arrange tomatoes and shallots on a baking sheet and roast until shallots become golden and tomatoes lose their juices, 25 minutes.
+Toss tomatoes, shallots, olive oil, and coriander together; season with salt and pepper.
+Arrange tomatoes and shallots on a baking sheet and roast until shallots are golden and tomatoes release their juices, 25 minutes.